Legislative Priorities 2026

 - Early childhood investment and affordable childcare options.

-- Supporting parents from a relational strengths-based perspective, including structures that support their fair participation in the child welfare system.
+- Supporting parents from a relational strengths-based perspective, including structures that support their

 - Child welfare policies that prioritize permanency options with parents or other family members.